status-im/cicada/_docs/roadmap.md

     - Provide clear examples or a quick-start guide for each feed type.

 ---

+## Listener Specification for App Integration

+- **Goal**: Define how the Status app or similar clients manage and connect to Cicadian-type broadcasts.
+- **Tasks**:
+  - Finalise the **listener spec**, treating it as a “local bot type” (e.g., `type: listener`) that subscribes to broadcast channels.
+  - Integrate with Flexsurfer’s **timeline and claimed-channel model** for persistent feed discovery and subscription.
+  - Specify how subscriptions are stored, verified, and displayed to the user in a privacy-conscious manner.

+## Privacy Controls and HTTP Access Policy

+> Note: This may be out of scope for the Cicadian repo itself, but should be considered a requirement for any app integrating it.

+- **Goal**: Minimise user exposure to external networks and provide transparency over HTTP usage.
+- **Tasks**:
+  - Classify each feed as `offline`, `online`, or `hybrid` based on HTTP call needs.
+  - Introduce a permission system (inspired by mobile OSes) to explicitly **allow/deny** HTTP calls per feed or plugin.
+  - Document and optionally expose logs of any HTTP interactions (source, timing, target host).

+## RLN & Rate Limit Strategy

+- **Goal**: Explore integration of RLN (Rate-Limit Nullifier) for fair message broadcasting across Cicadian instances.
+- **Tasks**:
+  - Investigate `go-waku` support for RLN and determine feasibility for bots.
+  - Prototype configurable rate tiers for low vs. high-throughput publishers.
+  - Evaluate decentralised enforcement models — or document why such enforcement may be impractical in a fully open setup.

+## Content Topic Privacy Enhancements

+- **Goal**: Prevent topic-based interest leakage via reverse-engineering hashed topics.
+- **Tasks**:
+  - Implement **bucketed content topics** or **ephemeral per-session topics** to reduce correlation.
+  - Explore dynamic key rotation or salt usage when hashing topic names.
+  - Provide tooling or conventions for topic privacy hardening.

 _We welcome feedback and contributions!
 If you have suggestions or encounter issues, please open an [issue](https://github.com/status-im/cicadian/issues) or submit a pull request._